How You Earn Service Credit

-In general, you earn one year of service when you work 1,020 hours within the July 1 through June 30 school fiscal year.
-You can earn no more than one year of service in any given school fiscal year.
-For instance, administrative staff may work 2,080 hours a year, but will be limited to one year of service because the annual cap is 1,020 hours.
+In general, you earn 1 year of service when you work 1,020 hours within the July 1 through June 30 school fiscal year.
+You can earn no more than 1 year of service in any given school fiscal year.
+For instance, administrative staff may work 2,080 hours a year, but will be limited to 1 year of service because the annual cap is 1,020 hours.

 As the chart below illustrates, if you are paid every week you cannot be credited with more than 30 hours, worth .0294 years of service.
 The cap is 60 hours or .0588 if you are on a biweekly pay cycle.